ms12297/HMM-Viterbi-POS-Tagging/README.md

 found was to record the current tag with maximum likelihood and the previous tag with maximum viterbi proability.
 In essence, this addresses this OOV case by ensuring there is a path to transition to this word in the algorithm.

+## Testing
+To test the outputs produced, run the scorer script using the following commad: python3 scorer.py <input_file> <output_file>.
+Currently, the system averages a 95% accuracy rate.